charlielee/boats-animator/docs/features/launcher-window.md

 This reloads the window.

 !!! warning "Note"
-    A known issue is that this causes the NW.js APIs to stop working when used multiple times. **Using this feature is not recommended.** Completely restarting Boats Animator is a better solution to use.
+    A known issue is that this causes the NW.js APIs to stop working when used multiple times. **Using this feature is not recommended.**

 ## News feed
 This displays the latest news about Boats Animator.
 Select the title of a news item to view the full post.